 In February 2012, Baaba travelled with Oxfam to the Gorgol region of Mauritania, where he discovered the harsh reality for communities at the center of the current food crisis in the Sahel.

-Media coverage around his visit has helped draw attention to the situation.
-Low rainfall, poor harvests, a lack of pasture and rising food prices are among the factors driving this crisis, which now touches one in four people across Mauritania.
-Baaba met people in the south of the country, not far from his home village in Senegal.
-He launched an appeal to the international community for urgent action:
+Media coverage around his visit helped draw attention to the crisis, which affected one in four people across Mauritania.
+Baaba met people in the south of the country, not far from his home village in Senegal, and appealed to the international community for urgent action:

 “We cannot watch and do nothing while our brothers and sisters in Mauritania are victims of such a crisis.
 I have been able to see the solutions that are being put in place.
 We have to support and strengthen them."